-Apache is the most popular web server software being used today.
-Its popularity is earned through its stability, fast service, and security.
-Most likely if you are building out a web page or any public facing app, you’ll be using Apache to display it.
-At the time of writing, the most current offering of Apache is 2.4.38, and it is the version we will be using to install on our Ubuntu 18.04 LTS server.
+Apache is the most popular web server software in use today.
+Its popularity is earned through its stability, speed, and security.
+Most likely if you are building out a website or any public facing app, you’ll be using Apache to display it.
+At the time of this writing, the most current offering of Apache is 2.4.39, and it is the version we will be using to install on our Ubuntu 18.04 LTS server.
 Let’s get started!
 Continue reading “How to Install Apache 2 on Ubuntu 18.04”

 Have you ever needed to copy files from your local computer over to your web server?
 You may have previously used File Transfer Protocol (FTP) applications for this task, but FTP is prone to being insecure and can be challenging to work with over the command line.
 What if there was a better way?
 In this tutorial, we’ll be covering two popular utilities in the Linux world to securely assist in file transfers, rsync and lsyncd.
 We’ll show you how to install and use both in this article.
 Let’s dig in!

 Rsync is a powerful tool that facilitates the transfer and synchronization of data between both local and remote systems.

 II.
 How to Setup SSH Keys for Use with File Synchronization